New York Fundraising Registration

 New York requires charitable solicitation registration.
-Charities must register with the in order to solicit donations in the state.
+Charities must register with the New York Attorney General - Charities Bureau in order to solicit donations in the state.
 While not required as a prerequisite for charitable registration, organizations may be required to qualify as a foreign nonprofit corporation with the New York Department of State - Division of Corporations, State Records and Uniform Commercial Code and appoint a registered agent.

 About This License